-Getting started with Dot Dot Smile means you’ve made a commitment to purchase (at the time of publishing this) at least 20 pieces of inventory, or a $320 investment into inventory.
+Getting started with Dot Dot Smile means you’ve made a commitment to purchase an amount of inventory that equals a minimum of 25 PV (plus the $50 enrollment fee).
+Each product carries a different PV (for example, 1 dress equals 1 PV).
 Outside of your initial inventory order, there are plenty of business supplies that are essential to running a successful business and can increase the cost to sell Dot Dot Smile.
 I’m going to walk you through some of these.
 These are, of course, suggestions… almost like a “starter pack”.
 You don’t HAVE to purchase racks and hangers, there are other ways to organize and store your inventory.

 Let’s look at some of the supplies you will need and the cost to sell Dot Dot Smile!